GoogleChrome/developer.chrome.com/site/en/blog/new-in-webgpu-116/index.md

 ## Improving developer experience

-A message is displayed in the DevTools JavaScript console to remind developers when they are using WebGPU on an unsupported platform See [change chromium:4589369]( https://chromium-review.googlesource.com/c/chromium/src/+/4589369).
+A message is displayed in the DevTools JavaScript console to remind developers when they are using WebGPU on an unsupported platform.
+See [change chromium:4589369]( https://chromium-review.googlesource.com/c/chromium/src/+/4589369).

 Buffer validation error messages are instantly shown in DevTools JavaScript console when [`getMappedRange()`](https://developer.mozilla.org/docs/Web/API/GPUBuffer/getMappedRange) fails without forcing developers to send commands to the queue.
 See [change chromium:4597950](https://chromium-review.googlesource.com/c/chromium/src/+/4597950).